cyberbotics/webots-doc/reference/glossary.md

 **Ancestor**: When referring to a *node*, the *ancestor* of a *descendant* is a *node* which hierarchically contains the *descendant* in the *scene tree*, at any relative depth.

+**Base node**: A *base node* is a node that is one of the built-in nodes of Webots, it is not defined in a (PROTO)[proto.md] file.
+The complete list of base nodes is available in the [Nodes and API functions](nodes-and-api-functions.md) section of this manual.

 **Basic time step**: The *basic time step* is the time step increment used by Webots to advance the *virtual time* and perform physics simulation.
 It is specified as a *field* of the [WorldInfo](worldinfo.md) *node* and is expressed in milliseconds.